Skip to main content

 How it works

-- If the key is valid and active, the request proceeds
+3. If the token matches, the request proceeds

-- If the key is missing, invalid, or disabled, the server returns
+4. If the token is missing or invalid, the server returns 401

-When authentication is disabled, all endpoints are open and no headers are required.
+When authentication is disabled, all endpoints are open and no headers are required for self-hosted use.

 Connect workers and APIs

-Workers and APIs need the API key to report to the dashboard.
+Workers and APIs need the same self-hosted token to report to the dashboard.
 Set UPNEXT_API_KEY alongside UPNEXT_URL:

 UPNEXT_URL=http://localhost:8080 \